 Samsung AU9000 review: Sound quality

-So not for the first time and not for the last, we’d strongly suggest you budget for one of the more affordable of the best soundbars if you want to do some audio justice to the AU9000’s picture-making abilities.
+So not for the first time and not for the last, I’d strongly suggest you budget for one of the more affordable of the best soundbars if you want to do some audio justice to the AU9000’s picture-making abilities.

 Samsung AU9000 review: Design & usability

-Viewed head-on, the AU9000 is an unremarkable-looking device – and we mean that entirely positively.
+Viewed head-on, the AU9000 is an unremarkable-looking device – and I mean that entirely positively.
 A narrow bezel and some minimal feet is all anyone really wants from their new TV no matter how much or how little they’re paying, right?

 But in profile, the Samsung is a more interesting proposition.
 With a body just 26mm thick, it’s as slim as some screens costing five times this amount, or more – and it’s certainly slimmer than that big bulgy bit on that OLED TV you’ve been eyeing up.
 It’s a properly flat flatscreen, and though there aren’t many things people will pay more for to get less of, TV depth is one of them.

-As already observed, the Tizen operating system is exemplary – and to help you find your way around it, Samsung has equipped the AU9000 is not one but two remote controls.
+As I already observed, the Tizen operating system is exemplary – and to help you find your way around it, Samsung has equipped the AU9000 is not one but two remote controls.
 The first is the sort of rather thin-feeling, over-buttoned handset we’ve come to expect in this area of the market, but the second is an altogether more upmarket alternative with fewer buttons that are much nicer in terms of action.